ivantokar/tree-sitter-stencil/README.md

 })
 ```

 After reloading Neovim you can run `:TSInstallFromGrammar stencil` (or `:TSBufEnable highlight`) to enable highlighting for `.stencil` files.
+If you prefer hacking on a local clone, simply swap the `url` for your absolute filesystem path.